 Depending upon the reason for your referral to the hyperbaric medicine department, hyperbaric oxygen will be used to provide you with one or more of the following effects:

-- Increased oxygen delivery to the injured tissue
+- Increased oxygen delivery to injured tissue

 - Promote new blood vessel formation